eTextile Spring Break is a week-long gathering of eTextile and electronic craft practitioners

 Based on application responses the organizers will reach out to participants to ask if they want to teach a workshop.
 Past workshops have included:

 The community we create includes engaging people outside of the residency.
 One way to do that is through an exhibit and social event where we invite visitors to engage with us and our work.
-For the exhibit, we invite all participants to bring an item to display and/or to put any item or story of the process you worked on during the residency to share with visitors.
+For the exhibit, we may invite all participants to bring a piece of their work or to put an item or method of process that you worked on during the residency on display to share with visitors.
 The exhibit also becomes a way for the participants of ESB to get to know each other’s work.

-Visitors and partners will need to find their own accommodation and can not stay on the premise of the residency.
-There are several local hotels in Vicksburg that we can provide information for.
+Most accommodations end up being shared rooms within buildings that have communal kitchens, bathrooms, and common rooms.
+Visitors or partners will need to find their own accommodation and can not stay on the premise of the residency.

-Communal kitchens are available for your use through the provided lodging.
-We will do our best to provide snacks, coffee and tea for breaks and socializing.
+ESB plans for communal meals, either providing meals throughout the day or having all participants gather around a table for dinner.
+Communal kitchens are usually available for use through the provided lodging.
+We also do our best to provide snacks, coffee, and tea for breaks and socializing.

 Spring Break Snapshots